hrfee/buildrone/README.md

 #### *buildrone*

-A small app for serving build output files publicly for Drone CI.
+A small app for serving build output files publicly for Drone CI (Woodpecker CI also works, as of 26/07/24).
 You use it like this:
 * Once your repo is setup in drone, open the buildrone dashboard and press "Setup" on your repo.
 A key is generated, which you store as the `BUILDRONE_SECRET` environment variable in your Drone build settings.
 * In your drone.yml, grab the upload script from `your_buildrone_url/upload.py`, and run it to upload your files.
 * Working example of public ui and `upload.py` usage can be found [here](https://builds.hrfee.pw/view/hrfee/jfa-go) and [here](https://github.com/hrfee/jfa-go/blob/main/.drone.yml) respectively.